hapax/hapax.github.io/assets/boring.md

 we decide to use.

 #### Ordering and choice

+So, let's return to our problem of boring real numbers.
+We argued there was no explicit, finitely describable rule for picking an element out of $B_\mathbb{R}$.

 <!-- You may wonder if the contradiction here is coming from ambiguity in
 the notion of "explicit describability".